cbitter78/What-I-am-Learning/books/decisive_how_to_make_better_choices_in_life_and_work.md

 > When we zoom out, we take the outside view, learning from the experiences of others who have made choices like the one we’re facing.
 When we zoom in, we take a close-up of the situation, looking for “color” that could inform our decision.
 Either strategy is helpful, and either one will add insight in a way that conference-room pontificating rarely will.
 When possible, we should do both[...]
 Zooming out and zooming in gives us a more realistic perspective on our choices.
 We downplay the overly optimistic pictures we tend to paint inside our minds and instead redirect our attention to the outside world, viewing it in wide-angle and then in close-up.

+> Short-term emotion, which can be an unreliable adviser.
+When people share the worst decisions they’ve made in life, they are often recalling choices made in the grip of visceral emotion: anger, lust, anxiety, greed.
+Our lives would be very different if we had a dozen “undo” buttons to use in the aftermath of these choices.

+Heath, Chip; Heath, Dan.
+Decisive (p.
+180).
+Crown.
+Kindle Edition.

 Heath, Chip; Heath, Dan.
 Decisive.
 Crown.
 Kindle Edition.